CASFRI/PostgreSQL-Table-Translation-Framework/README.md

       - this would return the text value from column_A in the source table for each row being translated.
     - If the column name is not found as a column in the source table, it is processed as a string.
     - Note that the column name syntax only applies to columns in the source table.
 Any arguments specifying columns in lookup tables for example should be provided as strings, as demonstrated in the example table above for lookupText(sp1, 'public', 'species_lookup', 'targetSp').
 This function is using the row value from the source table column sp1, and returning the corresponding value from the targetSp column in the public.species_lookup table.
-3. Argument lists
+3. String lists
     - Some helper functions can take a variable number of inputs.
 Concatenation functions are an example.
-    - Since the helper functions need to receive a fixed number of arguments, when variable numbers of input values are required they are provided as a comma separated list of values wrapped in '{}'.
+    - Since the helper functions need to receive a fixed number of arguments, when variable numbers of input values are required they are provided as a comma separated string list of values wrapped in '{}'.
-    - Argument lists can contain both strings and column names following the rules described above.
+    - String lists can contain both strings and column names following the rules described above.
     - e.g. Concat({column_A, column_B, 'joined'}, '-')
       - the Concat function takes two arguments, a comma separated list of values that we provide inside {}, and a separator character.
       - This example would concatenate the values from column_A and column_B, followed by the string 'joined' and separated with '-'.
 If row 1 had values of 'one' and 'two' for column_A and column_B, the string 'one-two-joined' would be returned.